Jehry Robinson – “Hella Highwater” review

 “Out My Face” starts things off with Jehry & his mentor Tech N9ne telling their naysayers to leave them alone with Wyshmaster whipping up an energetic trap instrumental whereas “Scars in My Mind” is a piano ballad opening up about “we’re only holy when we hover inside”.
 “On Read” takes a more moodier turn airing out a woman ghosting him just before the acoustic “Everything’s on Fire” tells listeners that “you’re the only one that can be you”.

-Meanwhile on “Weekend”, we get a tropical party theme leading into him & Krizz saying their lives are a mess for the bassy trap banger “Can’t Hold My Head Up”.
+Meanwhile on “Weekend”, we get a tropical party theme leading into Krizz Kaliko & Matt Phoenix accompanying him on the bassy trap banger “Can’t Hold My Head Up” saying their lives are a mess.
 I think “Butterflies” has to be my favorite on the whole album with it’s boom bap production & Jehry showcasing his speedy flows, but “Take Me Home” works in some beautiful keys saying he’ll change some day.

 “Cancellations” with Nani Layilaa is a harmonious cut looking back on the struggle whereas “24/8” is a short boom bap ballad saying he can’t believe he’s made it this far.
 “Full Moon” serves as a full-blown contemporary R&B cut that isn’t too bad, but “All These Colors” with Hi-Rez is a downtrodden trap cut talking about change.